 Kimmons Family – Southeast Tennessee

-On the side of the Cumberland Plateau in Tennessee’s magnificent Sequatchie Valley lies Carol and Johnny Kimmons’ 340-acre protected property.
+On the side of the Cumberland Plateau in Tennessee’s magnificent Sequatchie Valley lies Carol and Johnny Kimmons’ 328-acre protected property.
 The Kimmons family partnered with The Land Trust for Tennessee in 2011 to place a conservation easement on this ecologically diverse land.
 We hopped on a phone call with Carol and Johnny Kimmons and their son, Patrick Ironwood, to chat about their story and what the land means to them.

 Carol’s parents purchased the land in 1965, and it quickly became a cherished family farm.
 Carol describes her parents as “hillbillies from rural Appalachian Tennessee.”
 Her father had left a poverty-stricken background to become one of the few engineers at NASA without a college degree.
 After retirement, and inspired by the “back to the land” movement, they settled on the land and were soon joined by Carol, Johnny and their young sons, newly returned from teaching at an American school in Turkey.
-According to Carol, when their family moved to the Sequatchie Valley property, it was like coming home to Appalachia, giving them deep sense of place
+According to Carol, when their family moved to the Sequatchie Valley property, it was like coming home to Appalachia, giving them a deep sense of place.

 Carol told us, “We lived with my mom and dad when our sons Patrick and Joel were small children, working together, building homes, tapping a mountain spring, rebuilding a coal-miners road, and clearing land for gardens and orchards.
 My mother was a fabulous gardener, and I learned about forest lore from her.
 Johnny’s parents soon joined us from New Mexico with their hard-working pioneer ethic.”
 Their sons, Patrick and Joel, both graduated from Sequatchie County High School and from the University of Tennessee at Knoxville.